 Restorative yoga helps us learn to relax, rest deeply, and rejuvenate.
 During deep relaxation all the organ systems of the body benefit, blood pressure reduces, “good cholesterol” levels increase, and we find improvement in digestion, fertility, elimination, insomnia and generalized fatigue.
 This class is appropriate for beginners, people with limited movement and/or health issues, as well as anyone wanting to reduce stress.

-This class is for children ages 2-5 (clear younger children with a phone call to at One yOga 707-485-4439) with a caregiver accompanying.
+This class is for children ages 2-5 with a caregiver accompanying.
 Children learn healthy movement principles including balance, flexibility, running, skipping, dancing, and jumping as well as basic asana (postures) and pranayama (breathing).
 The class focuses on concepts important to the practice of yoga including patience and calm.
 We also have a lot of fun dancing and moving with props and to music!
 Class is 45 minutes.

 Music Together is an internationally recognized early childhood music and movement program for babies, toddlers, preschoolers, kindergarteners, and the adults who love them.
 First offered to the public in 1987, it pioneered the concept of a research-based, developmentally appropriate early childhood music curriculum that strongly emphasizes and facilitates adult involvement.Music Together classes are based on the recognition that all children are musical.
 All children can learn to sing in tune, keep a beat, and participate with confidence in the music of our culture, provided that their early environment supports such learning.
 Contact firstname.lastname@example.org for more information. at One yOga passes not accepted for this class.
 For more information visit: http://www.musictogether.com/